2002 Florida Marlins season

-The Florida Marlins' 2002 season was the tenth season for the Major League Baseball (MLB) franchise in the National League.
+The 2002 Florida Marlins season was the tenth season for the Major League Baseball (MLB) franchise in the National League.
 It would begin with the team attempting to improve on their season from 2001.
 Their manager was Jeff Torborg.
 They played home games at Pro Player Stadium.
-They finished with a record of 79-83, 4th in the NL East.
+They finished with a record of 79–83, fourth in the National League East.